dawelab/Centromere_Engineering/README.md

 step5: Visualized it in R using ggplot2 with each dot represents an estimation of ploidy at 100kb window.

+Here, we tested three different references: 1.
+ABS4 assembly where we first seed centromeres; 2.
+W22 genome where we kept back crossing neochrs; 3.
+A distantly related but near perfect assembly --- Mo17.
+W22 yield most consistent results.
+The code for reference testing can be found under mapping folding.

 *Characterization of neochromosomes via CUT&Tag, RNA-seq, and EM-seq.